Alternative Miss World

 The Alternative Miss World is an art and fashion event presented in the form of a beauty pageant.
-It was founded by Andrew Logan in 1972, and has been held irregularly since, with the 14th competition held in 2018.
+It was founded by Andrew Logan in 1972, and has been held irregularly since, with the 15th competition and 50th anniversary held in 2022.
 Alternative Miss World has been described as a "pansexual beauty pageant" where the "bizarre is beautiful", and it has attracted figures from the world of art, fashion and entertainment, including David Hockney, Derek Jarman, Zandra Rhodes, Vivienne Westwood, Brian Eno, and Grayson Perry.
 It is the subject of the documentary films The British Guide to Showing Off and The Alternative Miss World.

 Format

 The competition follows the format used by Miss World whereby the contestants are required to wear three separate sets of costumes – daywear, swimwear and evening wear.
 A panel of judges determines the winner based on the poise, personality and originality of the contestants.
-Judges have included Jarvis Cocker, Tim Curry, Billy Connolly, Brian Eno, Zandra Rhodes, David Bailey, Brian Clarke, Ossie Clark, Richard O'Brien, Molly Parkin, Anita Roddick, Zoe Wanamaker, Nick Rhodes, and Sir Norman Rosenthal.
+Judges have included Jarvis Cocker, Tim Curry, Billy Connolly, Brian Eno, Zandra Rhodes, David Bailey, Brian Clarke, Ossie Clark, Fenella Fielding, Richard O'Brien, Molly Parkin, Anita Roddick, Zoe Wanamaker, Nick Rhodes, and Sir Norman Rosenthal.